sablikj/librar-ist/README.md

 # Librar IST

 * Android app for managing and crowd-sourcing free libraries.
-Uses [Android JetPack Compose](https://developer.android.com/jetpack) with Material 3.
+Uses [Android JetPack Compose](https://developer.android.com/jetpack) with Material 3 design.
 * Created as uni project for the CMU course.

 ## Mandatory features
 ### TODO
 * When the user is actively viewing a library or book, ensure that any new content shows up quickly.
 If the user disengages from the application, use more efficient messaging to save network resources, even if at the expense of increased latency

-### Mandatory but won't do
 * Application should be aware of its location and should automatically open free library information panels when close to the library (e.g. within 100m)

 ### Complete